RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 To address specific failure modes in actor-critic methods, TD3 enhances deterministic policy gradient methods further with twin critics, delayed updates, and target smoothing:

-Overestimation bias, a property of Q-learning, where maximising a noisy actor-value estimate leads to "consistent overestimation" TODO cite fujimoto.
+Overestimation bias, a property of Q-learning, where maximising a noisy actor-value estimate leads to "consistent overestimation" (Fujimoto et al., 2018).
 A poor value estimate will accumulate critic error, leading to a suboptimal policy.
 TD3 uses two critics during training, taking the minimum Q-value from the target critics, to update the main critics.
 This results in more stable learning, reducing bias with more accurate Q-value estimations (Shen 2024).

 Overfitting, deterministic policies tend to overfit to narrow peaks in the critic's value estimte, increasing the variance of the target networks.
 Introducing a small amount of noise to the target policy (smoothing), approximates similar actions to have similar values.
 Clipping the noise, keeps the target close to the original action (Fujimoto et al., 2018).
 This encourages exploration, keeping the actor from being too deterministic, enabling the policy to converge to a robust solution (Shen 2024).